quarkusio/quarkus-super-heroes/ui-super-heroes/README.md

 ![ui-super-heroes](images/ui-super-heroes.png)

-The main UI allows you to pick up one random Hero and Villain by clicking on "New Fighters."
+The main UI allows you to pick up one random Hero and Villain by clicking on "New Fighters", then pick a random location for the fight to take place by clicking on "New Location".

 Then it’s just a matter of clicking on "Fight!" to get them to fight.
 The table at the bottom shows the list of the previous fights.

 ![main-ui](images/main-ui.png)